Chapter 1 : Prologue

-She had just finished redrawing the Porskoff Ploy, which was a particularly difficult play that she was hoping she and the other Chasers could perfect tonight, when other people from the team began showing up.
+She had just finished redrawing the Porskoff Ploy, which she had finally begun to understand, when other people from the team began showing up.
 The first to arrive were Roger Gilner and Libby Smith, who were both sixth year Beaters and very good at what they did.

 "Hiya, Charlie," Libby said, sweet as ever, "Scarlet asked me to tell you that she'll be down in a moment, she just has a couple inches left of her Potions essay left."

 Charlie sighed, nodding.
 Scarlet always seemed to put school in front of Quidditch.
-She really needed to find a way to balance the two equally because this was a very important practice and tomorrow was a very important game.
+She really needed to find a way to balance the two equally because this was a very important practice.

 When the team actually made it onto the pitch, practice was gruelling.
 Lots of shouting and running laps.
-But, all in all, Charlie thought it was successful, especially because Al finally got the hang of the tuck-and-roll maneuver that he had been working on ever since we came back to Hogwarts, which was two months ago, and Scarlet caught the Snitch three minutes into practice.
+But, all in all, Charlie thought it was successful, especially because Al finally got the hang of the tuck-and-roll maneuver that he had been working on ever since they got back to Hogwarts, which was two months ago, and Scarlet caught the Snitch three minutes into practice.